 Two days ago, I shared with you how completely obsessed I was with this Magic Custard Cake recipe.
 If you read about my infatuation for this magical three layer cake, you’ll understand why I’m totally enamored with it.

-The texture is to die for as well: soft, silky and melt-in-your-mouth.
+The texture for this chocolate magic custard cake is to die for as well: soft, silky and melt-in-your-mouth.
 We still can’t get over how easy this magic custard cake is to make (aside from the long wait for it to cool).